bfium/text11-data-science-RAG/README.md

 ### Glossary
 - TF-IDF: Term Frequency-Inverse Document Frequency, a statistical measure used to evaluate the importance of a word in a document relative to a corpus.

+### About the Author

+Meet [Barth.
+Feudong](https://www.linkedin.com/in/barth-feudong/), a talented individual with a passion for combining technology, health and resources optimization.
+With a diploma in Computer Science, Barth.
+Feudong has honed their skills in data analysis, programming, and software development.

+While pursuing their academic interests, Barth.
+Feudong discovered a parallel interest in nutrition and wellness.
+As they delved deeper into the world of health and fitness, they realized that technology could play a crucial role in empowering individuals to make informed decisions about their well-being.

+With this intersection of computer science and health in mind, Dipl.-Ing Barth.
+Feudong began creating content that bridges the gap between tech-heaviness and nutritional know-how.
+Their expertise lies in crafting accessible and actionable advice for readers seeking to optimize their health and wellness through evidence-based recommendations.

+When not geeking out over code or exploring the latest advancements in healthcare, Dipl.-Ing Barth.
+Feudong can be found experimenting with new recipes, practicing yoga, or simply enjoying nature.
 ---